Tokyo > Sendai > Burgenstock > Tono > Nikko > Hakone > Kyoto > Mt Koya > Osaka

 Day 1: Tokyo (D)

-Arrival airport shared shuttle service > Evening Meeting / Orientation walk > Welcome Dinner
+Arrival airport shared shuttle service > Evening Orientation Walk > Welcome Dinner

+Your guide will wait at the airport and meet up other tourists to start your adventure.
 The first day of this trip starts in Tokyo which is one of the biggest cities in the world as 14 million people live in and million dollars neon lights welcome the group.
-Group meets at the starting hotel in the evening before tasting delicious Japanese cuisine at local Izakaya
+After the quick tour in Tokyo, group meets at the starting hotel in the evening before tasting delicious Japanese cuisine at local Izakaya.

 Overnight at Tokyo